Learning in Games with Cumulative Prospect Theoretic Preferences: Calibrated learning in games

+Consider an arbitrary mediated game $\tilde{\Gamma} = (\Gamma, (B_i)_{i \in [n]})$ with an arbitrary mediator distribution $\psi \in \Delta(B)$, where $B = \prod_{i=1}^n B_i$.
 If all the players choose to ignore the signals sent by the mediator, then the corresponding randomized strategy profile $\sigma$ consists of constant functions $\sigma_i(b_i) \equiv \mu_i^*$.
-Further, it follows from Definitions~\ref{def: mediated_cpt_nash_eq} and \ref{def: CPT_Nash_eq_real} that the mixed strategy $\mu^* = \prod_{i \in [n]} \mu_i^*$ is a CPT Nash equilibrium of the game $\Gamma$ iff $\sigma$ is a mediated CPT Nash equilibrium of the game $\tilde \Gamma$ with mediator distribution $\psi$ for any mediator distribution $\psi$.
-Since every game $\Gamma$ has at least one CPT Nash equilibrium, we have that every mediated game $\tilde \Gamma$ with mediator distribution $\psi$ has at least one mediated CPT Nash equilibrium with respect to the mediator distribution $\psi$.
+Further, as shown in Remark \ref{app: rem: allNash} in Appendix \ref{app: eq_notions}, it follows from Definitions~\ref{def: CPT_Nash_eq_real} and \ref{def: mediated_cpt_nash_eq} that the product probability distribution $\mu^* = \prod_{i \in [n]} \mu_i^*$ is a CPT Nash equilibrium of the game $\Gamma$ iff $\sigma$ is a mediated CPT Nash equilibrium of the mediated game $\tilde \Gamma$ with respect to the mediator distribution $\psi$.
+In particular, since every game $\Gamma$ has at least one CPT Nash equilibrium, we see that every mediated game $\tilde \Gamma$ has at least one mediated CPT Nash equilibrium with respect to the mediator distribution $\psi$, for any mediator distribution $\psi$.